-A Maya people alliance to defend the territory and build its autonomy
+A Maya people alliance to defend the territory and build its autonomy in Quintana Roo (Mexico)

 The micro region Poniente of Bacalar, in Quintana Roo, Mexico, is mostly inhabited by Maya communities.
 Lately, as a result of ignorance of collective rights, more and more ejidal land has been sold there and, with that, land use changes have brought about deforestation.
 This was fostered by the intergenerational gap between parents and children, as the new generations have lost a great part of their sense of belonging to the land.
 In addition, the transnational company Monsanto has acquired permits from government agencies to plant genetically modified organisms.
 Since 2005 this took place at an experimental level but later, as of 2012, the permission was given for commercial operations and for an indefinite period.
 Faced with this threat, beekeepers and peasants filed petitions for a stop order to the permit granted in their territories and for the damages that would entail, mainly due to the fumigation of glyphosate— an agrochemical associated with the planting of transgenic soy.
 The major concern is that the company Monsanto requested an indefinite permission to plant transgenic soy in the region.
 If this is granted, the company will never leave and the Maya communities will not be able to maintain their way of life.